tomcrick/Hypertext2017/README.md

-# SSCI2016
+# IEEEICC2017
-Paper for 2016 IEEE Symposium Series on Computational Intelligence (IEEE SSCI 2016)
+Paper for IEEE International Conferece on Communications (ICC 2017)